Alcampopiano/hypothesize/docs/docs/overview.md

     - mean
     - median

-    !!! warning "For group comparisons, the trimmed mean may be the only supported robust estimator"
+    !!! warning "For group comparisons, so far the trimmed mean may be the only supported robust estimator"

 - parameters specific to the chosen estimator
 (e.g., proportion to trim/winsorize, bending constant, etc)